-Kelly Rowland Stunned in a Target X Rowing Blazers Checkered Polo Dress with $550 Marc Jacobs Platforms and a $2,610 Bottega Veneta Handbag during NYFW
+Kelly Rowland Stunned in a Target X Rowing Blazers Red and Blue Checkered Polo Dress with $550 White Marc Jacobs Platforms and a $2,610 Bottega Veneta Handbag during NYFW | Fashion Bomb Daily

 To kickstart New York Fashion Week, Rowing Blazers x Target held a launch event in honor of the brands collaboration set to debut September 23, and perhaps singer Kelly Rowland served as the ‘poster girl’ for their limited edition collection.

-Offering an assortment of sporty dresses, blazers and rugby shirts, Rowland, 42, was an instant hit in the brands red and purple checkered mini dress that shone brightly against her rich melanated skin complexion.
+Offering an assortment of sporty dresses, blazers and rugby shirts, Rowland was an instant hit in the brands red and purple checkered mini dress that shone brightly against her rich melanated skin complexion.

 Keep things conventional and playful, with innovative shapes, Rowland paired her Rowing Blazers x Target dress with cotton white Marc Jacobs croc embossed Kiki ankle boots.